Asadquantum/OQC_test/README.md

 For the last part, I only provide the jupyter file.

 ## Solution format
-Solution files are formatted as follows:
+Solution jupyter notebooks are formatted as follows:

 1. Intuition for solution
 2. Algorithm for solution